JoannickGardize/SharkSerialization/README.md

 ### Methods of configuration

-The previous examples of this chapter used annotation configuration, this is also possible to directly configure the serializer instead, for example, the equivalent of the previous map example would be:
+The previous examples of this chapter used annotation configuration, this is also possible to directly configure the serializer instead (useful if you don't have access to the class source code), for example, the equivalent of the previous map example would be:

 ```java
 serialization.registerObject(MapExample.class, MapExample::new).configure("map")